marios-code-path/scala-finagle/README.md

 ## A Simple Finagle HTTP Service

-Finagle is a protocol agnostic RPC system that by itself will allow you to create any asynchronous service contract that has both an input type, and output type.
-A generic Finagle service uses the [Service](https://twitter.github.io/finagle/guide/ServicesAndFilters.html) trait to expose asynchronous service  functionality.
-We can learn more about service creation by implementing our own Finagle HTTP service.
+Finagle lets you develop services with configuration in mind.
+You may stand up a single HTTP server by extending the base trait [Service](https://twitter.github.io/finagle/guide/ServicesAndFilters.html) and specifying your Input and Output types in generic form.
+To see this in action, we will demonstrate HTTP service by constructing a simple `Service[http.Request, http.Response]`.

-Finagle provides HTTP service interoperability by way of `com.twitter.finagle.Http` object.
-We will construct a simple service that receives `http.Request` and responds with `http.Response`.
+A generic Finagle service uses the [Service](https://twitter.github.io/finagle/guide/ServicesAndFilters.html) trait to expose service functionality such that any Service[Req, Res] `A` may consume `Req`, and respond with `Res`.
+This can be seen in the sample code below, where we use [http.Request](http://www.github.com/) and `http.Response` as the input/output types.
+Because Finagle is an [RPC](http://link-to-some-rpc-doc) system, we must implement the `apply(Req): Future[Res]` methods where the response is a [Future](http://Future) of the returned `http.Response`.

 ```scala
 import com.twitter.finagle.http.{Response, Status}